How Long Does an Above Ground Pool Liner Last? Lifespan Guide

 3. Use CYA properly: Maintain cyanuric acid (stabilizer) at 30-50 ppm to protect chlorine from UV

-4. Shock correctly: Use liquid chlorine for shocking, bringing FC to 10-12 ppm based on your CYA level
+4. Shock correctly: Use liquid chlorine for shocking, bringing FC to 10+ ppm as needed for effective treatment, then allow levels to return to normal range

 5. Brush gently: Use only soft-bristled brushes designed for vinyl liners